Punuru-jithendraReddy/csv-comparison-tool/README.md

 ## Overview

-This tool allows users to compare two CSV files and generate a comprehensive Excel report with three sheets.
-The sheets detail the differences between the files column by column, compare the columns and their data types, and provide statistical summaries of the data in each file.
+This tool is designed to simplify the process of comparing two CSV files and generating a comprehensive Excel report summarizing the differences between them.
+It provides users with detailed insights into the data consistency, column structure, and statistical characteristics of the files.

 ## Features

-1. **Sheet 1**: Compares the source and target files column by column, showing the source values, target values, and whether they match.
+1. **Sheet 1 - Column Comparison**: This sheet compares the source and target files column by column, highlighting differences in values and indicating whether they match.
+Users can easily identify discrepancies and inconsistencies between corresponding columns in the two files.

-2. **Sheet 2**: Compares the columns of both files, listing the column names and their data types.
+2. **Sheet 2 - Column Metadata**: Here, users can compare the metadata of columns in both files, including their names and data types.
+This sheet helps ensure that the column structure remains consistent across the files, facilitating data integrity and compatibility.

-3. **Sheet 3**: Provides descriptive statistics (count, mean, standard deviation, min, max, 25%, 50%, 75%) for both files.
+3. **Sheet 3 - Statistical Summary**: This sheet provides a statistical summary of the data in each file, including count, mean, standard deviation, minimum, maximum, and percentile values.
+Users can gain valuable insights into the distribution and characteristics of the data, aiding in data analysis and decision-making processes.

 ## Requirements